Transamerican Love Story

 Transamerican Love Story is an American reality dating show in which suitors woo transgender woman Calpernia Addams.
 Addams chooses a suitor by process of elimination.
 When the show first aired, viewers could vote their preferences online, but it was Addams who chose whom to eliminate.
 Calpernia is accompanied by her friend Andrea James; each episode is hosted by comedian Alec Mapa.

 Transamerican Love Story is the first reality dating show in the United States in which contestants compete for the attention and approval of a transgender woman.
 Logo TV, a digital cable channel with LGBTQ content, announced the series in November 2007, and premiered the first episode the following February.
 The series finale aired on March 31, 2008.

 Zack Rosen of the Washington Blade praised the series, describing it as "refreshing for its lack of sensationalism".
 Heather Havrilesky of Salon agreed, and admired Calpernia's composure in the reality show environment.
 In 2009, Transamerican Love Story won a GLAAD Media Award in the "Outstanding Reality Program" category, tying with I Want to Work for Diddy.

-MTV Networks published the complete series on DVD in 2008.
-The series is also distributed on Amazon Video, and was previously distributed through Netflix, iTunes, and LOGOonline.
+MTV Networks published the complete series on DVD in 2009.
+The series is also distributed on Prime Video, and was previously distributed through Netflix, iTunes, and LOGOonline.